Lord Buddha of the Sakya republic of Gautam Rajputs, was the greatest Rajput who ever lived.

 अकिञ्चनो मन्त चरामि लोके॥ (Source: the verse number 457 under Sutta Nipata (its section 3.4 called Sundarika Bharadvaja Sutta) of the Khuddaka Nikaya)

-Read a more detailed story of the term here.
+Read a more detailed story at the following link

 2. What is a Rajput?

 The Adivaraha 1 coinage of the Pratihara ruler Bhoja I alias MIhirbhoj who is known by the same title, 850-900 CE.
 Source: here

 From the Buddhist period itself, the lineage term “Rajput” began to gradually gain some currency as a synonym for Kshatriya, indicating a move from social-class to a lineage-based closed group.

 Thus the word “Rajput” is an ethnicity of various lineage-kinship networks of various Kshatriya clans ( kuls ) and their subclans ( khaaps ).
 From Kumarpala Prabandh of 1435 AD, there has been a tendency to enumerate these clans to 36 ; although the actual number of these clans is slightly higher than this, however, there has always been an abundance of their sub-lineages ie Khaaps.
 The smallest Kshatriya sociopolitical unit was the Khaap (sub-lineage) headed by a coparcenary chief in a quasi-republican system variously called bhaibants, bhayats or bhaicharas .
 However, the formation of Khaap was a direct result of the allocation of lands or migration for conquest.
 The Rajput Khaap took either a patronym (usually from the sub-lineage’s founder) or demonym (usually the land).
 The term “Khaap” often invoked in the case of modern Jat Caste-panchayats, had its origins in Rajputs for the smallest sociopolitical tribal unit.